DO – always know where your children and pets are and keep them out of the landscape while you work. Lawn mowers and chain saws are killers.

 DON’T – carry sharp or pointed tools, such as knives or saws, in your pockets.
 When you carry such tools, use a pail or a tool scabbard.
 Keep sharp tools out of the reach of children and away from pets.

 Offered below for your viewing is a video entitled, Garden safety for children.
-I believe it is well worth 3 minutes of your time to view.

 Thank you for stopping by and spending a little time with me.
 If you enjoyed this article, please post a comment so I will know.
 I will be delighted if you would suggest Gardens Inspired to your friends, follow me or subscribe to my Blog.